cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/02-blockchain-and-cosmos.md

 Proof-of-Work (PoW), used to achieve BFT, is best described as a cryptographic puzzle solved by a network's node, called miner.
 The puzzle is a task of pre-defined, arbitrary difficulty.
 At the current scale of the network, the outcome is akin to a lottery with a single winning node.

-In most cases, the task consists of a search for an unknown, random number (in the jargon, a nonce).
+In most PoW systems, the task consists of a search for an unknown, random number (in the jargon, a nonce).
 For it to be a winning nonce, when combined with ordered transactions in a block, the result ought to be a hash value matching a pre-defined criteria.
 Finding the nonce is evidence of considerable effort, or work, invested in the search.
 Each node uses its computing power to be the first to solve the puzzle, winning the right to author the latest block.

 Here, economic incentives come into play: The node that announces a solution first receives a reward.
 This incentivizes participation, investing computing power into solving the task, and helps maintain the network's functioning.